xaaaaav/nhlscrapy/README.md

 # nhlscrapy
-Multi-threaded python library for downloading NHL data from the NHL Stats API
+Multiprocessing python library for downloading NHL data from the NHL Stats API